 He opted to wait until summer was over to have the second operation.
 The day of surgery, Rob was anything but nervous laying on the table.

-“I remember looking up at Nickel and the whole team as I was about to go under anesthesia,” Rob says.
+“I remember looking up at Nickel and the whole team as I was about to go under anesthesia,” Rob said.
 “They were smiling at me saying, ‘Are you ready for this?’
 Honestly, I felt excited more than anything.”

 Two and a half months after his second hip replacement, Rob’s biggest concern is knowing how tired his wife and friends are from listening to his euphoric spiel about his new, pain-free life.

-Pain level is now “zero”
+Pain level is now 'zero'

 A Milwaukee native, published author of two books and father of three grown daughters, Rob looks forward to spending more quality time with his friends and high school sweetheart wife of 52 years, Cindy.

-“I’ve got dreams,” Rob says, ranging from getting back on the tennis court to playing basketball with his granddaughter to taking Cindy to one of their favorite vacation spots: Zihuatanejo, Mexico — an oceanside community beautifully described in a memorable scene by Tim Robbins’ character, Andy, in the film “The Shawshank Redemption.”
+“I’ve got dreams,” Rob said, ranging from getting back on the tennis court to playing basketball with his granddaughter to taking Cindy to one of their favorite vacation spots: Zihuatanejo, Mexico — an oceanside community beautifully described in a memorable scene by Tim Robbins’ character, Andy, in the film “The Shawshank Redemption.”

 If there is anything Dr. Nickel hopes others might take from Rob’s story, it’s his advice not to believe the persistent myths and misinformation about joint replacement surgery.

-“People hear or read things that stem from how joint replacements were performed in the ‘80s or ‘90s,” Nickel says.
+“People hear or read things that stem from how joint replacements were performed in the ‘80s or ‘90s,” Nickel said.
 “Hip and knee surgery really started to advance while I was training at Duke about 10 years ago.
-Today, patients are usually up walking three hours after surgery, and many go home the same day.
+Today, patients are usually up walking 3 hours after surgery, and many go home the same day.
 If they follow through with the physical therapy — both before and after surgery — an overwhelming majority of patients have the same results as Rob.”

-“It’s very gratifying to have such a great surgical answer for so many people who suffer from chronic pain,” Nickel says.
+“It’s very gratifying to have such a great surgical answer for so many people who suffer from chronic pain,” Nickel said.
 “It’s almost instant gratification seeing the difference we can make for so many.”